 St Jerome's Church

 The Parish Church stands just below the village green.
-The exact date of construction is not known, but the cruciform shape of the church strongly suggests that it was built in the 13th century.
-It is also known that a church stood on this site before the present one was built.
+The exact date of construction is not known, but the cruciform shape of the church strongly suggests that it was built around the time that King John was signing the Magna Carta in 1215.
+There is also strong evidence that a church stood on this site before the present one was built.

-The north or Roche aisle is the one part of the church left virtually unscathed during the Victorian renovation, with plenty of reminders of its 13th and 14th century beginnings.
+The north aisle or the De la Rochechapel is the one part of the church left virtually unscathed during the Victorian renovation, with plenty of reminders of its 13th and 14th century beginnings.
 At the junction of the north aisle with the chancel there is a hagioscope or 'squint'.
 This was so that the lord and lady of the manor could observe the service and clergy without having to mix with the serfs and peasants.

 Also found in the north aisle are two effigies set back in their own niches, one of a knight in full armour and a most interesting feature are the beautiful shoes he wears.
 The second is of an elegantly attired lady of an earlier generation to the knight and both are believed to be members of the De La Roche family who had been given lands and estates in this area after the Norman conquests.

-The church was dedicated to St. Jerome in 1786 and that brought it into line with the two other Llangwms, one in North Wales and the other in Monmouthshire.
+The church was dedicated to St. Jerome in 1786, although it is now believed to have been dedicated to Heiriom before that.
+Those with a knowledge of Latin will know that Heiriom means Jerome.
+This church is in line with the two other Llangwms in Wales, one in the North and the other in Monmouthshire.

 Visitors to Llangwm are always welcome to visit the church, which is open between 10.00am and 5.00pm during the summer months.

-St. Jerome's Church has an excellent and intimate acoustic and as a result, the church started to mount fundraising concerts.
+St. Jerome's Church has an excellent and intimate acoustic and as a result, the church mountsw fundraising concerts and events.
 These not only proved popular with audiences, but also with those mucicians and choirs who have performed here.
 The St. Jerome's concerts which are intended to appeal to every musical taste take place at approximate six week intervals and the concerts range from Opera to Jazz, from Medieval to Folk and from Gospel to Classical Guitar.

-To see details of the next concert, please go to the News Page
+To see details of our next concert, please go to the News Page

-1st Sunday in the month at 9.00am - Family Worship and Said Eucharist
+1st Sunday in the month at 10.00am - Family Worship

 2nd, 3rd & 4th Sunday in month at 9.00am - Parish Eucharist.